Stashing treasure

 Cracking a cold one

-If you go ingame now and bump the chest you’ll notice you kick it, that’s definitely not what we want.
+If you launch the game and bump into a chest you’ll notice you kick it, which is fun but not exactly what we want.
 We’ll have to change to logic in GameLevelState.
-Let’s find out way to GameLevelState:keypressed and add the following right above where we try to kick:
+In modules/gamestates/gamelevelstate.lua GameLevelState:keypressed and add the following right above where we try to kick:

 Okay!
 When you walk into a chest now you should pop that sucker open!
 Congratulations!
 Wait, nothing was inside the chest though.
 That’s not very fun.
 Let’s take care of that.